jolantis/my-workflow/setup-osx.md

 # Setup Mac OS X

 This file represents a guide to make a clean install in Mac OS.
-Here is located all commands and procediments that's I have to do to have a perfect build.
+Here is located all commands and procediments that I have to do to make a perfect install.

 ## 1. Backup files/folder before setup

-I always try save my files and folder in a cloud storage to not have to do any backup, but I can't save some things, so I do a backup with these items.
+I always try save my files and folder in a cloud storage for not have to do any backup, but I can't save some things, so I do a backup with these items.
 But the procedure is simple:

-- After this, copied `~/Sites` folder to `/Volumes/Dev/`
+- First, copied `~/Sites` folder to `/Volumes/Dev/`
 - Same folders I copy for my external HD:

 ```
 ~/Downloads
 ~/Pictures